 Continue reading COMING FINAL DAY AND HOUR

-SYNOPSIS: The sixth seal opening ushers in the Day of the Lord, the time of wrath upon the inhabitants of the earth – No one can stand before the Lamb or the Throne – Revelation 6:12-17.
+OVERVIEW – The sixth seal ushered in the Day of the Lord, the time of wrath upon the inhabitants of the earth, and Who can stand? – Revelation 6:12-17.

-The Lamb next opens the sixth seal, causing celestial and terrestrial trauma as the Day of the Lord dawns.
-This is nothing less than the “great day of the wrath of God and of the Lamb.”
-Men from every societal rank panic at the very thought of the impending “wrath.”
-Every attempt by the “inhabitants of the earth” to hide from the Lamb and the “One Who sits on the Throne” is in vain.
-There is no escape for anyone; no one is able to “stand” before the Throne.
-Continue reading Sixth Seal Opening
+Next, the “Lamb” opened the sixth seal, which caused celestial and terrestrial trauma as the “day of wrath” dawned.
+This was nothing less than the “great day of the wrath of God and of the Lamb.”
+Men from every societal rank panicked, but every attempt by the “inhabitants of the earth” to hide from the wrath of the “Lamb” and the “One Who sits on the Throne” was in vain.
+There was no escape, for no one could “stand” before the onset of that day.

-SYNOPSIS: The Parousia of Jesus will usher in the Day of the Lord, the final judgment, and the New Creation – 2 Peter 3:3-14.
+SYNOPSIS – The arrival of Jesus in glory will usher in the Day of the Lord, the final judgment, and the New Creation – 2 Peter 3:3-14.

 In his second epistle, Peter addressed the growing weariness and discouragement of some Christians over the apparent “delay” in the promised “coming” of Jesus, an open door that false teachers and critics were exploiting.
 Instead of all the predicted terrestrial and cosmic upheaval, daily life continued as it always had.